 Refinancing A 30-Year Fixed-Rate Mortgage

 You also might want to refinance if current interest rates are lower than when you purchased your home.
-Refinancing to a lower rate will save you money each month.
+Refinancing to a lower rate can save you money each month.
+However, you should ensure you’ll qualify for a lower interest rate before starting the refinance process.

 Another reason some homeowners refinance is to cash out part of the equity in their home.
 With significant equity, typically 20% or more, you can consider what’s called a cash-out refinance.
 This provides you with a sum of money you can use for home renovations, investing or other purposes.